Soyelijah/Soyelijah/README.md

-- 👋 Hi, I’m @Soyelijah
+- 👋 Hi, I’m @SoyUlmer
 - 👀 I’m interested in learned more.
 - 🌱 I’m currently learning JavaScript.
 - 💞️ I’m looking to collaborate on ...